The Bull x The Horns: A New Advice Column

 Send us your questions—nothing is off-limits—and we’ll spotlight how the power of perspective can change everything.
 If your question is chosen, you’ll receive a copy of Art Markman and Bob Duke’s book, Brain Briefs: Answers to the Most (and Least) Pressing Questions about Your Mind.

-Optimism is the self-fulfilling spark that turns challenges into opportunities and can even be a catalyst for better physical, emotional and financial health.
-With over 150 years of practical experience helping people succeed, Frost Bank is leaning into optimism like never before.
-Check out other inspiring stories from Frost Bank here.
+Optimism is the self-fulfilling spark that turns challenges into opportunities and can even be a catalyst for better physical, emotional, and financial health.
+With over 150 years of practical experience helping people succeed, Frost is leaning into optimism like never before.
+Check out other inspiring stories from Frost here.

 Comments